 campus standards are followed.
 Additionally, there are several campus

 - The amount of green space is managed through Campus Planning Services

-Planning & Zoning Office.
+and the Burlington Planning and Zoning Office.
 Sidewalk placement is

 typically part of the overall design with new building projects and is

 part of the site package.
 However, because our campus is old, it has

 developed in a "piece meal" fashion, which means that traffic plans are

 - Use of campus grounds for outdoor events

 - Ground conditions and the weather determine when campus areas are